 This specialized thread posting contains example scripts that can be used with VanDyke Software products.

 Script examples are attached below as .txt files.
-After saving an example script file to your system, you will need to change the extension from .txt to either .vbs or .py depending on whether the example is a VBScript or Python example, respectively.
+After saving an example script file to your system, you may need to change the extension from .txt to either .vbs or .py depending on whether it's a VBScript or Python example.

-The purpose of these examples is to provide you with a starting point for creating your own scripting solution.
-Although a script example might appear to do "exactly what you need", the scripts listed here will almost always need to be modified to meet your own specific needs
+The examples here merely provide you with a starting point for creating your own scripting solutions.
+Although a script example may appear to do "exactly what you need", the scripts listed here will almost always need to be modified to meet your own specific needs

-It's currently a work in progress; this "sticky" thread is closed to feedback in order to prevent it from becoming difficult to read/search.
-VanDyke Software technical support staff might periodically post new examples and update existing ones.
-Please provide feedback (questions, comments, suggestions) regarding these examples by email
+This "sticky" thread is closed to feedback to prevent it from becoming difficult to read/search.
+VanDyke Software technical support staff may post new and update existing examples as time and resources allow.
+Provide feedback (questions, comments, suggestions) regarding these examples by email

 , or a separate thread

 Written in Python so as to be able to run on Windows/Linux/MacOSX versions of SecureCRT.
 If you're already connected to the device using SecureCRT, the script saves your Cisco router running-config or startup-config to a local file with the press of a button.